dotnet/docs/docs/csharp/reference-semantics-with-value-types.md

 that take place when you access methods of a struct used as an `in` parameter.

 You can do that by creating a `readonly struct` type.
 You can add the `readonly` modifier to a struct declaration.
-The compiler enforces that all members of the struct are `readonly`; the `struct` must be immutable.
+The compiler enforces that all instance members of the struct are `readonly`; the `struct` must be immutable.

 There are other optimizations for a `readonly struct`.
 You can